Mallow, County Cork: Sport

 Founded in 1882, Mallow Rugby Club is one of the oldest rugby clubs in the country.
 Former players include Munster Second Row Ian Nagle, who played juvenile rugby for Mallow and Ulster Prop Jerry Cronin, who played juvenile and Junior Rugby for the club.

 The town's association football club, Mallow United Football Club, was founded in 1926 and fields senior, junior, schoolboy, and schoolgirl football teams in the Munster Leagues.

 The local racecourse, Cork Racecourse, now renamed "Cork Racecourse Mallow", plays host to large horse racing events.

 Mallow GAA is the town's GAA club, and fields teams in hurling and Gaelic football.
 The club won the 2017 Cork Premier Intermediate Football Championship.

 Mallow Golf Club, founded in 1947, is located just outside Mallow and has 18 holes.
 Mallow AC is a local running club.

 Amenities

 Recreation

-Mallow is home to a branch of the Gate Cinema as well as a county library with an exhibition space.
+Mallow is home to a branch of the Arc Cinema as well as a county library with an exhibition space.
 Other community amenities include a youth centre and a public swimming pool.
 The town also has several gyms and pubs.
 A farmers' market is held in the grounds of St James' Church on Friday mornings.